iquercorb/OpenModMan/README.md

 0.9.7 (not released)
  - Developer mode back as enabled by default.
- - Fix undo install not working with archives file backup.
+ - Fix undo install not working with archive files backup.
  - Package created folders no longer generate overlapping.

 0.9.6